Last Updated: Sunday May 17, 2026 · Source: IPEDS & College Scorecard Nov 2025

 SAT Competitiveness

-This score makes it less competitive for SAT test scores.
-You need to put average efforts to score 1175 on the SAT.
+This score makes it slightly Competitive for SAT test scores.
+You need to do well to score 1205 on the SAT.

 SAT Scores Breakdown by Sections